GazzaJ/CI-MS4-RefereE-pay/README.md

  - **Admin**
 A special menu option has been provided for Admin/Superusers to create new Competitions, Clubs, Teams and Matches.
 Each one redirects the superuser to a form page where they can input and save the relevant information.
 Match creation is currently simplistic choice based form.
 Future versions could use a more sophisticated
-> I had opted to keep this as a superusers task because it didn't make sense to enable any user to log in and start creating new teams.
+> I have opted to keep this as a superusers task because it didn't make sense to enable any user to log in and start creating new teams etc; and to be honest this is the way the existing software options function.

 ##### **Information Design**
 Information is provided to users on multiple pages; Matches, Match Detail, Clubs, Teams, Kit Bag and Profile.